elliotwaite/thumbnail-rating-bar-for-youtube/README.md

 ## Setup a YouTube Data API Key

-Providing your own YouTube Data API Key through the extension's settings page is now required for this extension to work.
+This extension now requires users to provide their own personal YouTube Data API Key through the extension's settings page.
 This is because the quota for the extension's shared API key is currently restricted (more details available [here](https://github.com/elliotwaite/thumbnail-rating-bar-for-youtube/issues/17)).
-Hopefully this will get resolved in the future, but for now using personal API keys resolves this issue.

 To setup a free YouTube Data API key, follow these steps: